-Complete the Written Response Question 2 and save with a filename of the form “last name_district_WRQ2"
+Complete the Written Response Question 2.
+Response must be saved as a 'PDF' with a filename format of: “last name_district_WRQ2"

-Please describe what interests you about implementing number strings (aka mini‐lessons) with your students in the 2021‐22 school year.
-(350 words max).
-Use concrete, specific examples as illustrations - “I want to improve my students’ skills adding multi‐digit numbers” is better than “I want to improve my student’s math skills,” for example.
-We’re looking for educators who want to learn – don’t be afraid to write about aspects of teaching and learning that you want to improve upon and understand more deeply!
+Describe what interests you about learning and implementing the Ambitious Science Teaching approach with your students.
+Use concrete, specific examples as illustrations; “I want to improve my students’ understanding of science by implementing strategies that make their ideas public in the classroom” is better than “I want to improve my student’s engagement with each other,” for example.
+We’re looking for teachers who want to learn – don’t be afraid to write about aspects of teaching and learning that you want to improve upon and understand more deeply!
+(350 words max)

-Arrange to have the Statement of Assurance completed and signed by both your school building leader (e.g. principal) and school district leader (e.g. superintendent/network leader); the single, two-page document should then be submitted by either the administrator or the applicant.
-In most cases it will make sense to first secure the endorsement of your school building leader, who can help you to secure the endorsement of your school district/network leader.
+Arrange to have the Statement of Assurancecompleted and signed by both your school building leader (e.g. principal) and school district leader (e.g. superintendent/network leader); the single, two-page document should then be submitted by either the administrator or the applicant.
+In most cases it will make sense to first secure the endorsement of your school building leader (e.g., principal), who can help you to secure the endorsement of your school district superintendent/supervisor.
 Please feel free to share the New Jersey STEM Innovation Fellowship Overview document with both administrators.
-Deadline for the Statement of Assurance is April 21 at 11:59 PM (EST)
+Deadline for the Statement of Assurance to be received is April 22, 2022 at 9:00 PM (EST).

-June 15, 2021: Fellowship agreement letter/letter of intent due
+June 30, 2022 - Fellowship agreement letter/letter of intent due

-August 24-25, 2021: Summer Institute at Montclair State University (participation is mandatory and a requirement of the fellowship)
+August 23-24, 2022 -Summer Institute at Montclair State University (participation is mandatory and a requirement of the fellowship)